What is veganism?

 As well as causing habitat destruction, animal agriculture wastes water.
 Raising animals uses an absolutely staggering amount of water.
 Estimates vary, but one study suggests that refraining from eating a single beefburger saves as much water as not showering for THREE MONTHS!
 I know which I would rather do.

 Raising animals for food is so damaging to the environment that in February 2017, the German government banned meat at official functions.
 Vegans have the smallest carbon footprint, and happily, going vegan will reduce your carbon footprint more than giving up your car!
+You can decrease it further by buying more locally grown fruit and vegetables.

 Red meat production is especially damaging to the environment.
 Eating 1kg of lamb produces harmful emissions that are equivalent to 39.2kg of carbon dioxide, or driving your car for a whopping 91 miles.
 Lentils, on the other hand, produce the equivalent of 0.9kg of carbon dioxide – just 2 miles in your car!